Your guide to enrolment and induction

 Visit the Enrolment Hub for your right to study check

-The Enrolment Hub will be at the Kedleston Road Campus from Monday 2 September until Friday 27 September.
+The Enrolment Hub at Kedleston Road Campus will be open for enrolment support.
+The Enrolment Hub is located at our Library.
 Please see our opening times and locations:

-After this time, you can visit your Student Hub for enrolment support.
+After Friday 26 September, you can visit your Student Hub for enrolment support.

 Find out more about the Right to Study